tobycoleman3/cocktail-obsession/README.md

 - HTML
   - No errors returned when passing through the official W3C validator.

--CSS
+- CSS
-  -No errors returned when passing through the official W3C CSS validator.
+  - No errors returned when passing through the official W3C CSS validator.

   ![lighthouse-score](assets/images/cocktail-obsession-lighthouse2.jpg)